FAIR Buyer Guidance

 • Ask whether the appraiser has previously sold, brokered, authenticated, restored, stored, conserved, or advised on the same property.

-• Pause if the first conversation focuses on reaching a donation threshold before the appraiser has reviewed ownership, condition, provenance, and comparable evidence.
+• Pause if the first conversation focuses on reaching a donation threshold before the appraiser has reviewed ownership, condition, provenance, and market evidence.

 Red flag 1: The fee depends on the value or deduction

 Contingent compensation is the clearest independence warning.
-A museum donation report should not become more profitable for the appraiser because the concluded value, claimed deduction, or institutional acceptance is higher.
+A museum donation report should not become more profitable for the appraiser because value, claimed deduction, or institutional acceptance is higher.

 • Reject percentage-of-value fees, success fees, deduction-based bonuses, or discounts tied to meeting a filing threshold.